digitalcube/shifter-static-local/README.md

 To start over with the installation, simply delete `./volume/` of `docker volume rm`.

-## Limitations
+## Considerations

-- Depending on the environment, you can not send mail from this container.
+- Depending on your local environment mail functions may send from this container.
 Example: Under `Outbound Port 25 Blocking`

 ## Disclaimer